 Dysport – An injectable protein that’s made from Bacterium Clostridium Botulinum used for wrinkle treatment It which relaxes fine lines and wrinkles on the forehead, around the eyes and other places on the body.

-Forehead lines – As our body ages the skin loses its elasticity and can lead to fine lines and wrinkles.
+Forehead lines – As our body ages, the skin loses its elasticity and can lead to fine lines and wrinkles.
 When a person makes the same facial expression repeatedly, lines can then form to create forehead wrinkles and be called worry lines or expression lines.
-Stress can also cause a person to form quite a bit of these lines through frowning, which can eventually turn into permanent lines, wrinkles or folds.
-A fine line can be hidden with light makeup.
+Stress can also cause a person to form quite a bit of these line through frowning, which can eventually turn into permanent lines, wrinkles or folds.
+A fine line can be obscured with moderate makeup.
 Wrinkles tend to be made worse with makeup, as the makeup sinks into the crevices of the face it may almost highlight them.

 Fuller Cheeks – A term used to describe someone that has benefited from cosmetic treatments where a patient’s hollowed cheeks become more volumized with top injectables (hyaluronic acid products) such as Restylane, Silk, Lyft, Juvederm Ultra Plus or Voluma injections, Sculptra or other facial fillers.